 Make regular rounds of your home, inspecting the furniture, structure and appliances as if you were touring a home that was for sale.
 A few things to look for might include:

-It might be helpful to keep a running list of items that need addressing on your fridge or in a notebook.
-That way, anyone in the family can contribute and you can be sure you won't forget to make the necessary fixes.
+Keeping a running list of items that need addressing on your fridge or in a notebook might be helpful.
+That way, anyone in the family can contribute, and you can be sure you won't forget to make the necessary fixes.

 Note: These tips are suggested as general practices.
 However, actual results may vary.